minhd2/time2code/find_valid_ip_regex/README.md

+Problem Statement: You are given a file with IPs, you have to find which IPs are valid.

-Input: a file with following content
+Input: A file with following content
 192.87.30.143
 143.24.163
 159.146,287.89